OleHolmNielsen/SC24/README.md

 # SC24
 The DeiC TekRef delegation participating in the SuperComputing 2024 (SC24) conference in Atlanta, Georgia.

-Coordination is done via our SC24 [mailing list archive](https://listserv.fysik.dtu.dk/pipermail/sc24-deic/2024/thread.html).
+Coordination is done via our SC24 mailing list which has an [archive](https://listserv.fysik.dtu.dk/pipermail/sc24-deic/2024/thread.html).

 Participants
 ------------